{/*

 1. Tackling the Chatbot “Menace”

-This is what raises concerns for digital ad agencies and businesses, as they are sort of cheated by not getting the ads displayed to their targeted audience.
+This is what raises concerns for digital ad agencies and businesses, as they are cheated by not getting the ads displayed to their targeted audience.
 The problem becomes severe because businesses or unscrupulous people with a budget can easily rent a network of hundreds and thousands of bots for a limited period!
-Moreover, the bots are amazing when it comes to donning the guise of a human and hence, faking a mouse movement, viewability and interaction can be easily carried out by them with ease.
+Moreover, the bots are amazing when it comes to donning the guise of a human, and hence, faking a mouse movement, viewability, and interaction can be easily carried out by them with ease.

-Blockchain will help protect consumer data with the secure technology so that the demographic information will not be sold without authorization.
-Consumers will have the choice to own and sell crucial data to only the authorized companies.
+Blockchain will help protect consumer data with secure technology so that demographic information will not be sold without authorization.
+Consumers will have the choice to own and sell crucial data to only authorized companies.

-It can also prevent ad fraud by identifying individuals and provide authentication.
+It can also prevent ad fraud by identifying individuals and providing authentication.
 Here is a detailed take on how blockchain is redefining identity management.

 2. Removing the Guesswork

-Blockchain can effectively eliminate the guesswork that is required to start a campaign.
-It can effectively weed out bot clicks and other security issues, which can lead to a campaign’s downfall.
-This will assure advertisers and stakeholders that it is people who are interacting with the campaign data and that, they are putting their monies in the right place.
+Blockchain can effectively eliminate the guesswork required to start a campaign.
+It can also effectively weed out bot clicks and other security issues that can lead to a campaign’s downfall.
+This will assure advertisers and stakeholders that people are interacting with the campaign data and that they are putting their monies in the right place.

 • Traffic sourcing or purchasing ready-made traffic from various inorganic sources remained a huge source of fraud-laced activity.
-The finding of the report states that about 3.6 times fraud came from sourced traffic as opposed to non-sourced traffic.
+The report states that about 3.6 times more fraud came from sourced traffic than from non-sourced traffic.

-• Desktop display fraud came down to 9% while mobile fraud was less than 2%.
-The fraud in mobile web video and PPC though, remained high and a grey area.
+• Desktop display fraud came down to 9%, while mobile fraud was less than 2%.
+However, mobile web video and PPC fraud remained high and grey.

-The takeaways from the report include a demanding transparency for sourced traffic and this is a feat that can be achieved with the intervention of blockchain.
-It should be able to curb the problem that is related to buying “clicks”.
+The report's takeaways include demanding transparency for sourced traffic, which can be achieved with the intervention of blockchain.
+It should be able to curb the problem related to buying “clicks.”

--Fraudsters are also adept at creating bots that mimic human behavior and create different versions of various legitimate sites and hence, eating into the ad revenues that are there on the websites.
+Fraudsters are also adept at creating bots that mimic human behavior and create different versions of various legitimate sites, hence eating into the ad revenues that are generated on the websites.

-Recently, Buzzfeed reported that ‘a Christian publisher was running the same ad fraud scheme as Newsweek media group’.
-It was running the code, which would enable it to earn revenue from ads, which would otherwise not meet the industry standards.
+Recently, Buzzfeed reported that a Christian publisher was running the identical ad fraud scheme as Newsweek media group’.
+It was running the code enabling it to earn revenue from ads which would otherwise not meet the industry standards.

-There have been steps that are taken in this direction, such as the ads.txt project launched by IAB Tech Lab, which makes it easier for buyers and sellers to declare who is authorized to sell ad inventory.
-The biggies, Google, Facebook along with about 20 other firms have implemented the ads.txt initiative already.
+Steps have been taken in this direction, such as the ads.txt project launched by IAB Tech Lab, which makes it easier for buyers and sellers to declare who is authorized to sell ad inventory.
+The biggies, Google and Facebook, along with about 20 other firms, have implemented the ads.txt initiative already.
 But it still has a long way to go.

 But then, where does blockchain fit in?